avsastry/modulome-workflow/2_process_data/README.md

 1. Run `nextflow run main.nf -profile [NEW PROFILE] [ARGS]`

 ## Common errors

+### Exceeding requirements
+If you get the error `Process requirement exceed available CPUs` or `Process requirements exceed available memory` when using `-profile local`, then edit `conf/local.config` and change the CPU and memory requirements to ensure these are within your local computer's parameters.

 ### Missing R1/R2 columns
 If you get the error `Cannot invoke method split() on null object`, this means you are missing the R1 and R2 columns from your metadata file.